 To copy from a VFO memory to the active VFO, turn the VFO knob anti-clockwise, and the source will decrement until you get to VFOA.
 The direction arrow will then reverse showing that the direction of the transfer is from the VFO memory to an active VFO.
 In the example above, VFO memory J, whose frequency and mode are displayed on the lower line, is being copied to the active VFO, A.

 When the MODE button is released, the copy operation will be completed.
+If the destination VFO is locked, this will be displayed, and the copy operation will not occur.

 Fast User Configuration Page Select